drnfns/usaco-bootstrap/docs/explanations/problem3.md

 ## goal

-we need is to check if bessie can visit at least $V$ farms if she wakes up at time $S$.
+we need to check if bessie can visit at least $V$ farms if she wakes up at time
+$S$.

 for each farm $i$, it is only visitable if bessie arrives _before_ it closes.